nicklockwood/Expression/README.md

 On the other hand, if your expressions are being evaluated hundreds or thousands of times, you will want to take full advantage of the optimizer to improve your application's performance.
 To ensure you are getting the best out of Expression's optimizer, follow these guidelines:

-* Always pass constant values via the `constants` argument instead of as a variable in the `symbols` dictionary or `evaluator` function.
+* Always pass constant values via the `constants` or `arrays` arguments instead of as a variable in the `symbols` dictionary or `evaluator` function.
 Constant values can be inlined, whereas variables must be re-computed each time the function is evaluated in case they have changed.

-* If your custom functions and operators are all *pure* - i.e. they have no side effects, and always return the same output for a given set of argument values - then you should set the `pureSymbols` option for your expression.
+* If your custom functions and operators are all *pure* - i.e. they have no side effects and always return the same output for a given set of argument values - then you should set the `pureSymbols` option for your expression.
 This option tells the optimizer that it's safe to inline any functions or operators in the `symbols` dictionary if all their arguments are constant.
-Note that the `pureSymbols` option does not affect variables (which are never inlined), nor any symbols matched by the `evaluator` function.
+Note that the `pureSymbols` option does not affect variables or array symbols (which are never inlined), nor any symbols matched by the `evaluator` function.

 * Wherever possible, use the `symbols` dictionary to specify custom variables, operators or functions, instead of an `evaluator` function.
 Just having an `evaluator` function (even one that returns nil for everything) introduces an overhead to both initialization and the first evaluation, so if you don't need it, don't include it.
 The exception to this is if you have a mix of pure and impure symbols, in which case it's better to put the pure symbols in the `symbols` dictionary (and set the `pureSymbols` option), then put the impure ones in the `evaluator` function.

-* If your expressions may contain values which are constant, but where not all possible values can be computed in advance - e.g. encoded values such as in the hex colors example, or arbitrary keypaths that must be looked up in a deep object graph - you can use the `parse()` function to get access to the list of symbols that are actually used in the expression.
+* If your expressions may contain values which are constant, but where not all possible values can be computed in advance - e.g. encoded values such as in the hex colors example, or arbitrary key paths that must be looked up in a deep object graph - you can use the `parse()` function to get access to the list of symbols that are actually used in the expression.
 This allows you to decode or look up just the specific values that are needed, and then pass them as constants to the Expression at initialization time, without needing to use an `evaluator` function (see the "Expert usage" example in the [Integration](#integration) section above).

 # Standard Library